obonaventure/cnp3/book/network/ipv6.rst

 In today's deployments, interface identifiers are always 64 bits wide.
 This implies that while there are :math:`2^{128}` different IPv6 addresses, they must be grouped in :math:`2^{64}` subnets.
 This could appear as a waste of resources, however using 64 bits for the host identifier allows IPv6 addresses to be auto-configured and also provides some benefits from a security viewpoint as explained in section ICMPv6_

-.. sidebar:: Textual representation of IPv6 addresses
+.. note:: Textual representation of IPv6 addresses

  It is sometimes necessary to write IPv6 addresses in text format, e.g. when manually configuring addresses of for documentation purposes.
 The preferred format  is `x:x:x:x:x:x:x:x`, where the `x` are hexadecimal digits representing the eight 16-bit parts of the address.
 Here are a few example IPv6 address :